Battle of Tennōji: Battle

 The last resistance of the Osaka Garrison was at Tennoji, outside of the castle.
 Hideyori, son of the legendary Toyotomi Hideyoshi, made up a plan to try and turn the tide of the siege.
 A council of war was held on 2 June 1615 and the plan was determined that Sanada, Ōno Harunaga, and the other commanders would launch an attack to hold the Tokugawa front, while Akashi Morishige would sweep around to attack the rear.
 In the midst of the rear attack, Hideyori would ride out of the garrison, leading the attack under the banner of Hideyoshi.

 But the Tokugawa were led by Ieyasu himself, and even though Ieyasu was wounded by a spear thrust, Sanada was killed in action, beheaded by a samurai named Nishio Nizaemon after he sat on a stool to rest.
 Thus, Morishige's attack failed as well.
 This left only Hideyori to defend the castle.
 Ieyasu left Ii Naotaka to keep watch over the Toyotomi family and secure the castle.
 Naotaka began to blast the castle with every piece of artillery available and it soon caught fire.
 Hideyori and his mother Yodo-dono committed seppuku.
 The eight-year old son of Hideyori, the last of the Toyotomi, was decapitated, along with Chōsokabe Morichika, along with so many rōnin that it was said their heads stretched from Kyoto to Fushimi.

+Meanwhile, the Ii clan has send their unit of ninja under the lead of Miura Yo'emon, Shimotani Sanzo, Okuda Kasa'emon, and Saga Kita'emon to fought together with Tokugawa's regular soldiers in the south gate of the castle.

 Aside from minor skirmishes, the Battle of Tennōji was the last battle between two great samurai armies ever fought.